indranilroy99/Updatelx/README.md

 # Updatelx
-This tool will help you update your linux/unix machine with a single command .
+A simple CLI  tool to help you update your linux/unix machine with a single command .

 Installing (Kali Linux/Termux):
 ```